 I think a human rights obligation is applicable to a certain part of the electoral process but don’t see it included.
 Why not?
 The decisions concerning application of a human rights obligation to a particular part of the process were made based on extensive review by Carter Center staff and expert consultants.
 As a public international law resource, this database is intended to provide users with the references necessary to develop a legal argument.
 Such decisions are not meant to be absolute and users are encouraged to apply sources to other areas of the electoral process where they contribute to a strong and well-constructed argument.
 In the case of the legal framework for elections, most material relevant to the legal framework’s handling of particular parts of the process was assigned to the relevant part to avoid repetition.
 As such, the Legal Framework election part here includes only the obligations directly relevant to the construction, not content, of electoral law.

 What if I’m looking for a particular source or quote I don’t see included in my results?
 Try broadening your search criteria to find this source or other similar quotes.
-While the database includes nearly 200 sources of public international law, it is not an exhaustive list of all possible documents.
+While the database includes over 300 sources of public international law, it is not an exhaustive list of all possible documents.
 The body of public international law is constantly growing and the database cannot be updated daily.
 If you would like to suggest a new source for inclusion, please email us.

 I found an error.
 How do I report it to The Carter Center?
 Please email us, indicating the nature of the error and a copy of the link if possible.
 The Center will make every effort to reply and rectify the mistake as soon as possible.